Khosiyat/Decision-Making-Process-Document/Git-Workflow.md

 ## Workflow Rules:
 ### 1. Creating Branches
 - We (every developer) should create a new branch for each change we want to make.
 - Branch names should be descriptive and reflect the purpose of the change.
-Additionally, we must inform other developer team members about the purpose of the newly created branch.
+Additionally, we must inform other developer team members about the purpose of the newly created branch via Slack.
 - Avoid creating branches without any actual changes or features.

 ### 2. Making Changes